 The AML Act is intended to safeguard the interests of society in general with regard to ensuring the stability of and confidence in the financial system.
 It has, therefore, been an important element in Danish AML regulation that effective sanctions are available under the AML Act.57

-The Danish Financial Supervisory Authority has been given the central supervisory role.58 Any non-compliance is punishable by a fine or, in particularly aggravating circumstances or in the case of intentional non-compliance with specified provisions, up to six months' imprisonment.59 In determining the amount of the fine, weight will be given to the financial situation of the person in question and, for businesses, weight will be given to its net turnover when the non-compliance occurred.60
+The Danish Financial Supervisory Authority has been given the central supervisory role.58 Non-compliance is punishable by a fine or, in particularly aggravating circumstances or in case of intentional non-compliance with specified provisions, up to six months' imprisonment.59 In determining the amount of the fine, weight will be given to the financial situation of the person in question and, for businesses, weight will be given to its net turnover when the non-compliance occurred.60

 Liability of banks

 Before the turn of the century, there were several instances in Denmark of 'profit-making companies' that had ceased all operations and only held cash or cash equivalents as well as a current or deferred tax burden being sold.
 The companies were transferred to the buyers, who in connection with the acquisition (or immediately after) stripped the company of its cash or cash equivalents without paying the relevant taxes, and then the company was declared bankrupt.
 A number of banks were ordered to pay damages for their assistance in connection with this, as the banks knew or ought to have known that this constituted unlawful self-dealings and that the Danish tax authorities would suffer a loss as a result of the transactions.63